HttpAnimation/FYC-Rewrite-V2/README.md

 ```

 ### Curl
-The Curl installer has been
+The Curl installer has been removed

 #### Git
 ```bash